-At Makers Empire, we believe that 3D design and printing make great tools to help young students develop visualisation skills.
-Here are our top 10 ways 3D printing and design helps students develop their visualisation skills:
+At Makers Empire, we believe that 3D design and printing make great tools to help young students develop visualization skills.
+Here are our top 10 ways 3D printing and design helps students develop their visualization skills:

 - What would that look like in 3D?

 Ask students to look at the world in a different way.
 What do they notice when they start to observe the world around them, looking for examples of 3D objects and forms?
 Ask students to imagine how the objects would look if they could change some of the dimensions or make a flat object 3 dimensional.
 Encourage students to take note of the different shapes and forms they see in the world around them.
 How do shapes work together to form buildings, vehicles, animals, trees etc?

 Teachers often tell us that their student’s drawing skills improve once they start introducing them to Makers Empire’s 3D design software.
 We think it is a great habit for students to get into where they sketch their design idea before beginning to design it in 3D.
 Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualize how their designs will need to be formed if they will work as 3D structures